AlexandrosAlexiou/kotlin.nvim/README.md

 | `:KotlinHintsToggle` | Toggle HINT severity diagnostics (if sent by the server) |
 | `:KotlinExportWorkspaceToJson` | Export workspace structure to `workspace.json` |
 | `:KotlinCleanWorkspace` | Clear cached indices for the current project |

+> [!note]
+> `:KotlinSymbols` and `:KotlinWorkspaceSymbols` require [trouble.nvim](https://github.com/folke/trouble.nvim) to display results in a clean, interactive window.
+These commands provide a better alternative to traditional location lists for browsing code structure.

 **Key Mappings Example:**
 ```lua